NikolaiT/uncaptcha3/README.md

 ![Google Says no to the audio captcha](images/Google-says-no.png)

 I do not know how Google decides to block you, but I heavily assume that the very simple act of repeatingly prompting for the audio captcha is enough to become suspicious.

----

-Another issue: It is no longer possible to download the recaptcha audio.
-Google removed this download option.
-Instead, the audio download link is obtained by opening the dev tools window and inserting some JavaScript which extracts the audio url.

-If I am not mistaken, Google sanctions the opening of dev tools when solving the captcha.

-Another possibility is to obtain the download link via the remote debug protcol.
-This solution is implementd in `getCaptchaDownloadURL.js`.

 ### Installation